jsmidelov/project-cavebots/research/themes.md

 This is a story of liberation.
 From those who would direct by command,
-From those who would nudge through incentives,
+From those who would engineer through incentives,
-From those who would steer with the best of intentions, And from the eternal scepter of wars, overt and covert, Whether the high-minded motives of those are.
+From those who would shepard with the best of intentions, And from the eternal scepter of wars, overt and covert, no matter if their motives are idealist, cynical or nihlist.

+This is also a story of hope.
-To one where people are left to live their lives, where people are trusted to make their own decisions, and own the consequences of their actions, good or bad, hope lives for a better tomorrow.
+For where people are left to live their lives as they see best, where people are trusted to make their own decisions, and own the consequences of their actions, good or ill, the world grows incrementally better day by day.

-This is a story of outsiders turning the former on its head, to make the latter possible.
+This is a story of outsiders who walk into a war between engineers, shepards and tyrants, by becoming a beacon for liberation that shines hope upon the world.

 ## How substories connect to the theme